-Do you have a great slow cooker recipe that you would like to cook more quickly in your Instant Pot?
-Converting slow cooker recipes for the Instant Pot is very simple, but there are a few important things you need to know first.
-Then use our slow cooker to Instant Pot conversion calculator to help you figure out the cooking times for your recipe.
+Converting slow cooker recipes for the Instant Pot or other electric pressure cooker is usually very simple, but there are a few important things you need to know to get it right.
+Use our slow cooker to Instant Pot conversion calculator to help you figure out the cooking times for your recipe.

 How to convert a slow cooker recipe for the Instant Pot

-Many slow cooker recipes can be converted directly for cooking in the Instant Pot, but there are a few special requirements for Instant Pot (or other pressure cooker) recipes that mean that not all recipes will work once you convert the cooking times.
+Many slow cooker recipes can be converted directly for cooking in the Instant Pot, but there is more to converting a crock pot recipe for a pressure cooker than just adjusting the time.

 Check liquid amount